mickeycj/todos-app-android/README.md

 - Multi-users functionality.
 Login from anywhere!
 - Create todos and set their importance.
 - Add items to each todo, and mark them as done once finished.

+## Notice
+If you would like to try this app without signing-up, please use this account.
+- E-mail: todos@app.com
+- Password: 123456